Darren Fells: 2014 season

-Fells entered Cardinals' training camp competing with John Carlson, Troy Niklas, and Jake Ballard to be a backup tight end.
+Fells entered training camp competing with John Carlson, Troy Niklas, and Jake Ballard to be a backup tight end.
 He was named the fifth tight end on the Cardinals' depth chart to begin the regular season, behind Rob Housler, John Carlson, Troy Niklas, and Jake Ballard.

-During Week 3, he made his first NFL start as the Cardinals defeated the San Francisco 49ers by a score of 23–14.
-On December 11, 2014, Fells made his first NFL reception on a six-yard pass from Carson Palmer during a 12–6 victory over the St. Louis Rams.
-During the regular-season finale, he caught a 24-yard pass for his longest catch of the season and finished the 17–20 loss to the 49ers with two receptions for 39 receiving yards.
+During a Week 3 23–14 victory over the San Francisco 49ers, Fells made his first NFL start but recorded no statistics.
+During a Week 15 12–6 road victory over the St. Louis Rams, he made his first NFL reception on a six-yard pass from Carson Palmer.
+In the regular-season finale against the 49ers, Fells caught a 24-yard pass for his longest catch of the season and finished the 17–20 road loss with two receptions for 39 yards.

-Fells completed his rookie season with five receptions for 59 yards while playing ten games and starting in five.

-On January 3, 2015, Fells appeared in his first NFL postseason game after the Cardinals finished the season with an 11–5 record.
-In the 16–27 NFC Wildcard loss to the Carolina Panthers, he caught a one-yard touchdown.
+Fells finished the 2014 season with five receptions for 71 yards in 10 games and five starts.
+On January 3, 2015, he appeared in his first NFL postseason game after the Cardinals finished the season with an 11–5 record.
+During the Wild Card round against the Carolina Panthers, Fells scored his first NFL touchdown on a one-yard reception from Ryan Lindley in the 27-16 road loss.

 2015 season

 Fells started the 2015 season as the second tight end behind Jermaine Gresham.

-During the Arizona Cardinals' home opener against the New Orleans Saints, he caught his first NFL touchdown on a 17-yard pass from Carson Palmer.
-He finished the 31–19 victory with four receptions for 82 yards and a touchdown.
-On October 18, 2015, he left a 25–13 loss to the Pittsburgh Steelers after suffering a shoulder sprain that would keep him out the next two games.
+During the season-opening 31–19 victory over the New Orleans Saints, Fells recorded four receptions for 82 yards and a touchdown.
+During a Week 6 25–13 road loss to the Pittsburgh Steelers, he had a nine-yard reception before suffering a shoulder sprain that kept him out the next two games.

-Fells finished the 2015 season with a career-high 21 receptions for 311 yards and three touchdowns in 14 games and 12 starts.

-In the postseason, Fells caught four receptions for 50 yards and a touchdown.
+Fells finished the 2015 season with a then-career-high 21 receptions for 311 yards and three touchdowns in 14 games and 12 starts.
+In the postseason, Fells caught four receptions for 50 yards and a touchdown before the team lost to the Panthers in the NFC Championship Game.

 2016 season

+On February 1, 2016, Fells re-signed with the Cardinals on a one-year deal.